munawira/Champsim-STLBPrefWithPageWalker/README.md

 ```

 Execute using following script to run for all traces.
+You will need to mention the path to the traces.
 ```
 $ ./773TraceRun.sh
 ```